Establish a New Option - Process

 Upon approval, the Vice Provost of Academic Programs forward the proposal to the Academic Senate.

-With concurrence the option will be added to the next CSULB Catalog (or during the appropriate effective year).
+Upon Chancellor's Office confirmation, new options are added to the next CSULB Catalog (or during the appropriate effective year).

 - CSU Academic Programs Resource Overview